 Remarrying might start smooth only to veer off-track.

-It doesn't just happen to other newlyweds.
+It does not just befall other newlyweds.

 Any couple can go through hard times—banal, clichéd hard times.
 Since kids and other factors might be involved, remarriage requires more than just love.